Skip To Content

 Read post

 Compared to other industries, the legal space has been reluctant to embrace new technologies.
 In one study looking at the use of big data, the legal industry lagged behind even the ultraconservative financial sector.
-Moving forward, this resistance to change will rapidly erode as new digital ventures spark significant disruption and innovation in legal firms.
-Here are some ways legal professionals can use digital innovation to serve clients better:
+Moving forward, this resistance to change will rapidly erode as new digital ventures spark significant disruption and technological innovation in legal firms.
+Here are some ways professionals can use legal tech to serve clients better:

 1. Simplify interactions.